GnisterDev/JavaFX-Calendar/docs/release3/README.md

 ### Final functions for application

+-Update the functionallity in the readme, explain why we changed it at what changes we made

 ### Work habits

 Our work habits have remained largely consistent since Release 2, with the primary change being that we now create more specific issues.
 In Release 2, we often created issues that were quite broad, which caused challenges when attempting to work in parallel ([explained in greater detail under Work Habits in Release 2](../release2/README.md)).
 By defining issues more narrowly, we were able to merge branches into the development branch earlier and collaborate more efficiently, reducing the need for complex merges and allowing us to work on separate issues with minimal conflict.